 - a.
-The permittee shall conduct a total of two additional tests (retests) for any species that demonstrates significant lethality.
+The permittee shall conduct a total of 2 additional tests (retests) for any species that demonstrates significant lethality.
 The two retests shall be conducted monthly during the next two consecutive months.
 The permittee shall not substitute either of the two retests in lieu of routine toxicity testing.
 All reports shall be submitted within 20 days of test completion.
 Test completion is defined as the last day of the test. - b.
-If one or both of the two retests specified in item 4.a. demonstrates significant lethality, the permittee shall initiate the TRE requirements as specified in Part 5. - c.
-The provisions of item 4.a. are suspended upon completion of the two retests and submittal of the TRE Action Plan and Schedule defined in Part 5 of this Section.
+If one or both of the two retests specified in Part 4.a. demonstrates significant lethality, the permittee shall initiate the TRE requirements as specified in Part 5. - c.
+The provisions of Part 4.a. are suspended upon completion of the two retests and submittal of the TRE action plan and schedule defined in Part 5.